htracy15/f75_Project/README.md

 -   `Makefile` contains instructions to create every component for the report.

 -   `report.Rmd` contains R markdown code to compile all components together to create a report.

+-   `report.html` contains a HTML file of the rendered report.